 - Unique features of Puberty: The Wonder Years set it apart from other curricula for this age group. [link to chart Nicole is making]

 - Charts showing the ages and stages of sexual development demonstrate that students are developmentally ready for, and need, information and skills related to sexual development.

 - Description of Puberty: The Wonder Years curriculum and how it works provides the language for program description.

 - Budget detail/pricing is made simple using our budget worksheet.

 - Letter of support/commitment can be tailored to your program plan.

 Let us help you during grant-writing season!
-Complete this form to receive help in preparing your proposal including Puberty: The Wonder Years.
+Please contact us for help in preparing your proposal including Puberty: The Wonder Years.